 Exercise to Increase Running Speed #3: Jump Rope

 Using a jump rope is a fantastic way to improve cardiovascular ability, which can have a direct effect on your running performance.
 Additionally, jumping rope can strengthen your calves to a more significant degree than performing squats.
 Best of all is the fact that a decent jump rope won’t cost very much money and the exercise can be performed almost anywhere.

 The key to a successful jump rope workout is to maintain a consistent rhythm and perform the exercise uninterrupted for a long enough period of time to get your heart pumping.
 A good beginner’s workout involves jumping with both feet for sixty seconds and then resting for thirty seconds.
 After this, jump with alternating feet for another sixty seconds and then rest for another thirty seconds.

 Keep performing sixty-second/thirty-second sets with different techniques, such as jumping from side to side or jumping with only one foot at a time.
 Five or six sessions should be sufficient for one workout session, but you may want to try extending the length of time jumping rope by another thirty to sixty seconds to increase the intensity.

 These exercises are far from the most effective when it comes to improving your running performance.
 However, they are a fantastic starting point for newbies who want to develop positive running habits.
 You should notice positive results within a month of regularly performing these exercises, both on the running track and in your day-to-day life.
 Now, get out there and hit the pavement!

 Exercises can let you increase certain aspects of running performance.
-You can also find the best running apparel.
-Rockay offers high-performance running socks and compression sleeves.
+You can also invest the best running apparel.
+Rockay offers high-performance socks for running and compression sleeves.
 Check them out!